FlowPlan-G2P: A Structured Generation Framework for Transforming Scientific Papers into Patent Descriptions: Related Works

 To overcome the limitations of unstructured generation, recent NLP research has increasingly incorporated structured knowledge and hierarchical planning.
-Graph-to-text generation methods have demonstrated that grounding generation in Knowledge Graphs (KGs) significantly enhances factual consistency and reduces hallucinations compared to purely sequence-based models~\citep{ribeiro2020investigating, zhao2020bridging}.
+Graph-to-text generation methods have demonstrated that grounding generation in Knowledge Graphs (KGs) significantly enhances factual consistency and reduces hallucinations compared to purely sequence-based models~\citep{ribeiro2021investigating, zhao2020bridging}.
 Furthermore, in long-form text generation, plan-based approaches, which decompose the generation process into content planning and surface realization have proven effective in maintaining discourse coherence over extended passages~\citep{yao2019plan, hua2020pair}.

 Despite these advancements in general domains, their application to patent drafting remains unexplored.
 Unlike narrative stories or news summaries, patent descriptions require rigorous adherence to legal logic (e.g., sufficiency of disclosure) and precise technical causality.
 Existing planning methods often lack the domain-specific constraints necessary to model the expert drafter's cognitive workflow.
-FlowPlan-G2P addresses this deficiency by integrating expert-driven concept graph induction with paragraph-level planning, establishing a new paradigm for structurally controlled generation in the legal-technical domain.
+FlowPlan-G2P addresses this deficiency by integrating expert-driven concept graph induction with paragraph-level planning, providing a principled approach for structurally controlled generation in the legal-technical domain.